I Am Somebody (1970 film)

-I Am Somebody is a 1969 short political documentary by Madeline Anderson about black hospital workers on strike in Charleston, South Carolina.
+I Am Somebody is a 1970 short political documentary by Madeline Anderson about black hospital workers on strike in Charleston, South Carolina.
 This was the first half-hour documentary film by an African-American woman in the film industry union.
 This film is one of the first to link black women and the fight for civil rights.
-In 2019, the film was selected by the Library of Congress for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".

 Summary

 Four hundred black hospital and nursing home employees, all but 12 women, organize for higher pay and unionization for over 100 days in Charleston, South Carolina.
 The film follows the efforts of the strikers as they receive help from Coretta Scott King and both praise and admonishment from the public, even capturing the National Guard's arrival to the strikes.
 The documentary captures the workers' fight, considered "...one of the south’s most disruptive and bitter labor confrontations since the 1930s”, for recognition through the lens of an African-American women, and focuses on striker and mother Claire Brown.
-With the help of thousands of inspired protestors, the efforts are ultimately successful.
+With the help of thousands of inspired protestors, the efforts were ultimately successful.